 - 2 teaspoons baking powder

-1. Fill the blender jar with the eggs, salt, oil, garlic clove and chicken pieces.
+- Fill the blender jar with the eggs, salt, oil, chicken pieces and garlic clove, if adding.
 Blend on high until the chicken pieces are completely pureed.

-2. Add the psyllium husk, lettuce, leek, Parmesan and baking powder and continue blending.
+- Add the psyllium husks, lettuce, Parmesan and baking powder and continue blending.
 If you see powders sticking to the walls of the jar, stop the blender for a moment to scrape them away with a spatula and mix with the batter.
-We need the batter completely smooth, to get the best bread crumb texture.
+The batter should be completely smooth, to get the best bread crumb texture.

-3. Pour the batter on buttered loaf tins, and bake on a preheated oven at 185 °C (365 °F) for 25 to 30 minutes, or until the loaves are golden.
+- Pour the bread batter on buttered loaf tins, and bake on a preheated oven at 365 °F / 185 °C for 25 to 30 minutes, or until the loaves are golden.

 Copyright Pris Frank for LikeHotKeto.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link to this recipe instead 🙂 Try the easy sharing buttons below!